Thinking about an LA to San Diego road trip?

 Afternoon

-On my first itinerary, I included Laguna Beach and am including the city in here too.
+On my first itinerary, I included Laguna Beach and am including the city here too.
 Why?
 Because I believe this is the most beautiful city in Orange County and a must-see for visitors.
 Therefore, you can follow my recommendations on the itinerary specified above.

 Dinner